Renn Hawkey: Film

 Prior to being a film producer, Hawkey had a cameo role as a musician in the musical comedy film The Singing Detective (2003).
 As a film producer, Hawkey has worked on the drama film Higher Ground (2011), directed by Farmiga, in which he was also an uncredited and unnamed extra and served as the music director.
 In 2015, he appeared in the first, seventh, and eighth episodes of the Carlton Cuse-produced A&E supernatural drama series The Returned in the supporting role of Paul Koretsky, a father grieving the death of his son in a fatal bus crash.
 He served as an executive producer on the documentary film Unspoken (2017).

 Personal life

 In 2004, Hawkey began dating actress Vera Farmiga after being introduced by mutual friend Allen Hughes on the set of Touching Evil.
-The couple married in a private ceremony on September 13, 2008, when Farmiga was five months pregnant with their first child.
-Their son, Fynn McDonnell Hawkey, was born on January 13, 2009, in Rhinebeck, New York.
-It was announced in April 2010 that Hawkey and Farmiga were expecting their second child.
+The couple married in a private ceremony on September 13, 2008, when Farmiga was five months pregnant with their son, Fynn McDonnell Hawkey, who was born on January 13, 2009, in Rhinebeck, New York.
 Farmiga gave birth to a daughter, Gytta Lubov Hawkey, on November 4, 2010.
 The family splits their time between homes in New York City and Vancouver.